kurotakazuki/floaout/README.md

 Floaout is the next-generation audio format.

 # TODO
-- Rename T to F, F to S, t to f, and f to b
+- Rename T to N, F to S, t to n, and f to b
+- Add Frames as 'F'
 - Create LPCM trait
 - Create Coordinates structure
 - error handling